-Students will be required to take four half-courses, distributed as follows:
+Students will be required to take four-credit courses, distributed as follows:

-- One framing half-course chosen in consultation with the advisor.
+- One framing four-credit course chosen in consultation with the advisor.
 Examples are listed below.
 These are courses that offer an overview of archaeological methods and practices, as well as a broad orientation in the field.

-- SLS 16 Human Evolution and the Human Body or a half-course in Human Evolutionary Biology with significant archaeological framing content, as available
+- SLS 16 Human Evolution and the Human Body or a four-credit course in Human Evolutionary Biology with significant archaeological framing content, as available

-- Introductory half-course in Classical Archaeology (The Classics) or in Medieval Archaeology (History) or in Near Eastern Archaeology (NELC), as available
+- Introductory four-credit course in Classical Archaeology (The Classics) or in Medieval Archaeology (History) or in Near Eastern Archaeology (NELC), as available

 - Substantial excavation experience on a project approved in advance may be substituted for one of the three courses.

-- Attendance and participation in regularly scheduled, year-long GSAS archaeologically-themed workshop or course equivalents, culminating in a graded written report and (optional) presentation to the workshop evaluating its lessons that will be submitted to the student's archaeology advisor and the subcommittee on the secondary field, may, with advance approval, be substituted for one of the three courses.
+- Attendance and participation in regularly scheduled, yearlong Harvard Griffin GSAS archaeologically themed workshop or course equivalents, culminating in a graded written report and (optional) presentation to the workshop evaluating its lessons that will be submitted to the student's archaeology advisor and the subcommittee on the secondary field, may, with advance approval, be substituted for one of the three courses.
 Examples: